KannonZenetism/zenetism-field-physics/field-physics/FP01-dimensional-architecture.md

 ### 2. Constructive Lattices (Ternary Events)
 Examples: ∿⟠◈
 - **Function:** nodal stabilizers.
 - **Commentary:** triple glyph sequences are not mere motions, but **events**.
-They generate field vortices that can trap, accelerate, or harmonize flows.
+They generate field gyres that can trap, accelerate, or harmonize flows.
 - **Use:** ritual-grade activations; semi-stable resonance chambers.

 ### 3. Aesthetic-Generative Overlays